 He also makes the book Adventure Capitalist personal by talking about his marriage, his father’s illness and his death during the trip.
 He almost ends the book by talking about his visit to his father’s grave.

-In the last chapter which should have been his reflections on the trip after coming back, Jim Rogers actually takes it as an opportunity to thrash America and how it is making enemies and alienating itself from the world.
-He also takes all possible digs at Alan Greenspan, who he hold responsible for fraudulent reporting by US government and responsible for inflated economy numbers.
-I am not an expert to say how good or bad his observations are, but I found them irrelevant in a book that should have been about his travel adventure and about his insights into investing in various economies around the world.
+In the last chapter which should have been his reflections on the trip after coming back, Jim Rogers actually takes it as an opportunity to thrash America.
+How it is making enemies and alienating itself from the world.
+He also takes all possible digs at Alan Greenspan, who he holds responsible for fraudulent reporting by US government and responsible for inflated economy numbers.
+I am not an expert to say how good or bad his observations are.
+But I found them irrelevant in a book that should have been about his travel adventure.
+And about his insights into investing in various economies around the world.

 Considering that they traveled 150 miles a day on average, they had not more than 2-3 days per country that they traveled.
 So their connect per country per day is not really enough for them to be able to make any inferences or decisions on the country overall.
 Jim stops by to give investment advice on all these countries.
 And giving an impression that the decision is solely based on the 2-3 days spent in the country which seems unlikely.
 Jim Rogers and his wife also got married while on the trip.
 So the trip also served as their extended honeymoon, no wonder they stop at certain places and find them romantic.